DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Heterogeneous Graph Learning

 Instead of directly taking out the embeddings, we concatenate them with the initial node embedding, pass through a shallow multi-layer perceptron (MLP), and follow with a row-wise \textit{MEAN} operation. $\mathcal{X}$ is defined in Section~\ref{sec:hg}, which represents the initial node embedding.

 This output then goes through a dual-supervisors structure(\textit{i.e.} MLP and Decoder) for multi-task purposes (\textbf{Fig~\ref{fig:hgt-multi}E}).
 For detecting vulnerabilities within the source code (\textbf{Fig~\ref{fig:hgt-multi}E(\textit{b})}), we use 1 layer MLP for \textbf{0/1} classification, where \textbf{0} stands for no vulnerability while \textbf{1} means the source code segment contains vulnerabilities.
-On the other hand, We consider the graph-level embedding as an \textit{Encoder} for the source code and design the corresponding \textit{Decoder} (1-layer LSTM) to summarize the corresponding source code annotations sequence-to-sequence (\textbf{Fig~\ref{fig:hgt-multi}E(\textit{c})}).
-Then we compare the generated annotations with annotations within source code (\textit{i.e.} the ground truth) and yield cross entropy loss for multi-tasks.
+We only test whether the code snippets contain vulnerabilities, and do not classify them into a specific type of CWE.
+On the other hand, We consider the graph-level embedding as an \textit{Encoder} for the source code and design the corresponding \textit{Decoder} (1-layer LSTM) to summarize the corresponding source code comments sequence-to-sequence (\textbf{Fig~\ref{fig:hgt-multi}E(\textit{c})}).
+Then we compare the generated code comments with comments within source code (\textit{i.e.} the ground truth) and yield cross entropy loss for multi-tasks.
 To leverage the \textit{loss} from the two supervisors, we implement the following equation for \textit{loss} fusion: